hasura/graphql-engine/docs/graphql/cloud/getting-started/index.rst

 Introduction
 ------------

-This guide talks about setting up Hasura Cloud with a new or existing Postgres database.
+This guide talks about setting up Hasura Cloud with a new or existing database.

 Step 1: Create an account
 -------------------------